Track D · RFI

 Frequently asked questions

-Yes, there is a short exam at the end of the course.
-You need 75% to pass, and you get unlimited retries at no extra cost, so you can review the material and try again as many times as you need.
+- Yes.
+The exam is 20 questions drawn from a larger question pool, and you need 75% to pass.
+You get unlimited retries at no extra cost, and each retry draws a fresh set of questions, so you can review the material and try again as many times as you need.